ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ### 4.2 Application Check

-To verify that your deployment was successful, you should be able to visit the ZenHub application, log into the web app, load/create a Workspace, and see a board with issues.
+To verify that your deployment was successful, you should be able to visit the Zenhub application, log into the web app, load/create a Workspace, and see a board with issues.

-Additionally, a good test is to open ZenHub in two separate browser tabs.
+Additionally, a good test is to open Zenhub in two separate browser tabs.
 In tab #1, move an issue on the board from one pipeline to another.
 Check tab #2 to verify that the issue moved.

 ### 4.3 Publish Chrome and Firefox Extensions